varnish/Varnish-Book/varnish_book.rst

    health probes can take over, or catch errors that are not possible to spot with the health checks.

-   As such, it's advised to keep the ban period short.
+   As such, it's advised to keep the saint period short.
 Typical suggestions are 20 seconds, 30 seconds, etc.

 Restart in VCL